notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 ## Installing Windows Terminal

-First and foremost we need to install Windows Terminal (later: terminal) if you don't have one as it is going to be used quite often.
+First and foremost, we need to install Windows Terminal (later: terminal) if you don't have one as it is going to be used quite often.
 To do this you can use Microsoft Store by searching "Windows Terminal" and installing it.

 ![Windows Terminal Logo](../2021-11-04-expo-development-environment-setup-for-first-react-native-project-windows/windows_terminal_logo.png)